jnggerg/Prediction-creator-gui-tool/README.md

 ## Important Notes

-⚠️ **For Moderators**: If you are just a moderator for the channel, you need to ask the streamer to run the setup and send you the ".env" file, as this requires Twitch OAuth2, which you need to sign in for to get the needed API token.
+⚠️ **For Moderators**: If you are just a moderator for the channel, you need to ask the streamer to run the init.py file and send you the ".env" file, as this requires Twitch OAuth2, which you need to sign in for to get the needed API token.

 ## Features

 - Save a list of predictions that you wish to run frequently
 - Start saved predictions with just a click
+- Get AI created Prediction recommendations
 - No need to manually type `/prediction` in chat
 - No need to repeatedly enter prediction details
-- Simple GUI interface for easy management
+- Simple GUI interface for easy management using tkinter